liav0208/formBuilder/README.md

 In order to set the database i use the command `mongorestore`. in case you dont have **MongoDB Database Tools** it may not work, but the database files stored in directory in the main folder named **formBuilderDB**

+To run multiple commands in one command i use the **concurrently** package. in case you dont have this package on you computer please install it with this command:
+`npm i -g concurrently`